jayway/jpong_android/README.md

 Know of any other frameworks? add them here!

-1. Fetch data from http://somehost:3000/match_history.json and populate the "Math history" page using some or all of the frameworks. http://somehost:3000/match_history.json
+1. Fetch data from http://somehost:3000/match_history.json and populate the "Math history" page using volley or spring (or android annotations that also supports some networking via annotations).
 The server can be found at https://github.com/jayway/KHelgGameServer Run the server and use the static match_history.json to get some data for your "Math history" page